-ICSS 136 Religious Experience and Traditions
+ICSS 136 Religious Experience and Traditions Prerequisites: -

-The academic study of religious phenomena.
+The academic study of religions.
+Religious phenomena.
 The religious traditions of East and West.
 Contemporary religious developments and the modern world.

 ICSS 137 Introduction to Archaeology

 History, development.
 The development of ancient civilizations.
 Contemporary archaeology.
 Discussions of important archaeological sites in Southeast Asia.